Board Member Outreach Packet

 We tackle youth unemployment by partnering with schools and governments to reform what schools teach and how they teach it, so that students in Africa have the skills to start businesses, get jobs and drive development in their communities.
 Our model is delivered through practically-trained teachers and youth mentors.
 Educate!’s goal is to make this practical, skills-based model part of national education systems.

-Educate!'s vision for 2024 is to measurably impact 1 million students across Africa each year.
+Educate!'s long-term vision is to design solutions that measurably impact millions of youth across Africa each year.